-After a year of saving in 2021, Quebec families had to reduce their spending in 2022 to cope with the rising cost of living.
+In 2023, Quebec families had to reduce their spending to cope with the rising cost of living.
 This reduction in spending has inevitably led to a reduction in savings for many.
-If you were still able to contribute to your RRSP in 2022 despite the economic climate, you may be eligible for an attractive tax refund and there are several strategies to take advantage of it.
+If you were still able to contribute to your RRSP in 2023 despite the economic climate, you may be eligible for an attractive tax refund and there are several strategies to take advantage of it.

 He who pays his debts grows rich!
 This is even truer if you’re able to repay high-interest debts, like certain types of personal loans or, even better, an unpaid credit card balance that takes away tens of dollars from you each month.